Davenchy/DEPI-project/README.md

 # DevOps Pipeline DEPI Project

-This project is an automated CI/CD pipeline designed to streamline the development, testing, and deployment process.
-It integrates Gogs, Jenkins, Ansible, and Docker for source code management, continuous integration, and automated deployment.
+This project is an automated CI/CD pipeline designed to streamline the development, testing, and deployment processes.
+It integrates Gogs, Jenkins, Ansible, Docker, Prometheus, and Grafana for source code management, continuous integration, monitoring, and automated deployment.
 With each push to the repository, a Jenkins pipeline is triggered to run tests, build Docker images, and deploy the application to a production server.
-Ansible is used for server configuration and deployment automation, while Slack notifications provide real-time pipeline status updates.
+Ansible handles server configuration and deployment automation, while Slack notifications keep the team informed of the pipeline’s status in real time.

 The application itself is based on a default Vite + React + TypeScript template, generated using `bun create vite my-app --template react-swc-ts`.
 A `tests/` directory with a basic passing test case has been added to demonstrate the testing stage.